ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7289v2/quickstart.md

 - <a href="https://store.rakwireless.com/products/lightning-arrestor" target="_blank">Lightning Arrestor for the LoRa Antennas</a>: This surge protective device safeguards transceivers against over-voltage and surge current induced by lightning strikes.
 RAKwireless recommends installing a lightning arrestor on all LoRa N-type antenna terminals.

 - <a href="https://store.rakwireless.com/products/pulsar-cable-rak9731-rak9733?variant=39677580968134" target="_blank">Pulsar cable RAK9731</a>: The RAK9731 Pulsar cable is utilized for lightning protection with the RAK7289V2/RAK7289CV2.
-This cable features an N-Type Male to N-Type Female configuration and is available in custom lengths of 1.5 m, 3 m, 5 m, 10 m, or longer.
+This cable features an N-Type Male to N-Type Female configuration and is available in custom lengths of 1.5&nbsp;m, 3&nbsp;m, 5&nbsp;m, 10&nbsp;m, or longer.
 It is constructed with LMR-400 coaxial cable and N-type connectors.

 - [Signal Surge Protective Device:](https://store.rakwireless.com/products/signal-surge-protective?variant=29842390122541) This device is designed to protect Category 6 or Class E cables, safeguarding equipment from surge and over-voltage events caused by lightning or internal system factors.
 It finds extensive application in office and industrial network wiring projects, as well as telecommunications setups including Gigabit Ethernet, ATM, ISDN, and VoIP systems.